TatshSiow/HyperOptimize/README.md

 > [!IMPORTANT]
 > Only for Hyper OS

-Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process
+Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process\
+Not For Gaming!!!

 ## What it does?
 - **Hides Detection : Zygisk Injected** ( with [ReZygisk](https://github.com/PerformanC/ReZygisk) )